kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 ### Tips for a Scenario Question

-Example of a scenario question:
+An example of a scenario question:
 "How would you architect an upload workflow for a SaaS application?"

 It's more important to explain your approach and the technical implications of